87: How to Create & Monetize a Custom GPT the Easy Way

 The Results: Beyond My Expectations

-The response to Custom Cody has been overwhelming in the best possible way.
+The response to Custom Codey has been overwhelming in the best possible way.
 Within days of launch, hundreds of Squarespace users from around the world had signed up and started using it for their coding challenges.

 What surprised me most wasn't just the number of users, but the incredible feedback about how it was transforming their relationship with their websites.
 Designers reported completing client projects in half the time.
 Small business owners who previously felt stuck with template limitations were suddenly customizing their sites with confidence.
-Several users mentioned solving problems they'd been struggling with for months in just minutes of conversation with Custom Cody.
+Several users mentioned solving problems they'd been struggling with for months in just minutes of conversation with Custom Codey.

-Even more exciting has been discovering how people use Custom Cody in ways I never anticipated.
+Even more exciting has been discovering how people use Custom Codey in ways I never anticipated.
 Users are brainstorming with it, asking it to explain code concepts before implementing them, and even using it as a learning tool to understand how Squarespace works behind the scenes.

 Continuous Improvement Is Key